MQF Level 5 Diploma in Health Sciences – Nursing Studies

 Candidates who apply for this course must possess one of the following:

-• a qualification at MQF Level 4 (or comparable as per MQRIC) in Nursing;
+- Possess a minimum qualification at MQF Level 4 (or comparable as per MQRIC) in Nursing.

 *Students whose first language is not English will be required to demonstrate English language capability at either: